-I will leave this discussion for Gopashtami celebration, but it could fit here as well.
+I will leave this discussion for the Gopashtami celebration, but it could fit here as well.

 I wrote about it in more detail in this article: Mother Ganga tells her story

-If you homeschool your child, you can connect this story with the subject of water habitat, specifically the lakes and its flora and fauna, natural and artificial lakes, etc.
+If you homeschool your child, you can connect this story with the subject of water habitat, specifically the lakes and their flora and fauna, natural and artificial lakes, etc.

 In my next article, I will share the handwork and artistic activities we have been doing in connection with this story, and how to playfully engage the toddlers in celebration of this beautiful festival.

 Please subscribe to my newsletter to make sure that you are not going to miss any of my articles!